wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 Little pieces of plastic (generally ABS or PBT) that fit on top of the switches so they are comfortable and easy to push with your fingers.
 These are easy to remove with a little wire puller, and are the most fun part of customizing your keyboard.
 Generally these are built to be MX compatible.
 They come in a myriad of different profiles (shapes) depending on how you like it to feel when you type (Cherry, OEM, DCS, DSA, SA, etc).

 ## Equipment

 Most cases come with alls screws necessary, and I assume you have access to a Phillips (+) head screwdriver.

-For lubing, you will need access to the following items:
+For *lubing*, you will need access to the following items:

 - A [thin paint brush](https://www.amazon.com/gp/product/B01HWCAGQQ) to apply the lube
 - A [key switch opener](https://kbdfans.cn/collections/keyboard-part/products/gb-2-in-1-machined-aluminum-switch-opener) is technically optional, but will save you a lot of time and effort
 - Lube such as  [Krytox GPL 205](https://www.1upkeyboards.com/shop/misc/krytox-gpl-205/), or other [similar lubes](https://www.1upkeyboards.com/shop/parts-and-tools/lubricant/switch-lubricant-2ml/)

-For soldering, you will need access to the following items:
+For *soldering*, you will need access to the following items:

 - A soldering iron ([budget kit](https://www.amazon.com/ANBES-Soldering-Iron-Kit-Electronics/dp/B06XZ31W3M) with some extra goodies or a [deluxe model](https://www.amazon.com/Hakko-FX888D-23BY-Digital-Soldering-Station/dp/B00ANZRT4M) without extras)
-- A damp sponge (DO NOT SHARE THIS WITH YOUR KITCHEN) or [brass sponge](https://www.amazon.com/Hakko-599B-02-Wire-type-soldering-cleaner/dp/B00FZPGDLA) for cleaning the soldering iron tip
+- A damp sponge or [brass sponge](https://www.amazon.com/Hakko-599B-02-Wire-type-soldering-cleaner/dp/B00FZPGDLA) for cleaning the soldering iron tip (**do NOT use your kitchen sponge unless you want lead poisoning**)
 - A [solder sucker and a solder wick](https://www.amazon.com/Tabiger-Solder-Desoldering-Sucker-Remover/dp/B0777LMVTT) (or a [desoldering iron](https://www.amazon.com/American-HAKKO-Products-FR301-03-Desoldering/dp/B07BFVFMS9) if you have lots of money)
-- [Solder](https://www.amazon.com/gp/product/B00B1JKEHS), ideally 67/37 tin/lead split for easy melting
+- [Solder](https://www.amazon.com/gp/product/B00B1JKEHS), ideally 67/37 tin/lead split with rosin core for easy melting

-If you use a plate, you should get an [IC puller](https://www.amazon.com/a13032100ux0040-Anti-Static-Motherboard-Circuit-Extractor/dp/B00CQI99K6) (also called a switch puller), to easily remove switches from the plate without breaking them.
+If you use a *plate*, you should get an [IC puller](https://www.amazon.com/a13032100ux0040-Anti-Static-Motherboard-Circuit-Extractor/dp/B00CQI99K6) (also called a switch puller), to easily remove switches from the plate without breaking them.

 You should also buy a [keycap puller](https://www.amazon.com/WASD-Keyboards-Wire-Keycap-Puller/dp/B00AZCGF7K) to safely and easily remove keycaps.